Hungry? Let's eat!

 You can't buy happiness, but you can buy local!

 Thanks to all of you for supporting us each season!

 Parking is available in front of the Library or at the Waldron Wellness Center.

-The following Farmers’ Market vendors will be at the Market this week:
+The following Farmers’ Market vendors plan to be at the Market this week:

-Charles Rencsok, TANFL Farm - look for Charles under the maple tree at the corner of the Library parking lot.
+Charles Rencsok, TANFL Manor - look for Charles under the maple tree at the corner of the Library parking lot.
 Plants, produce, and herbs grown without chemicals.

 * Green Beans

 Kiina Tobey, Best Friend Fibers Hand-spun yarns, hand-dyed wool, and other fibers that are good for you.Kiina may not be at the Market this week, but you can order her book, The Postmaster's Tale, from Amazon in paperback or Kindle edition, and contact her through her website at http://bestfriendfibers.com/.